 It is the exact same water.
 This shows that the price is not inflated because it includes the cost of marketing.

 So the first problem we have with MLMs is that the prices are unnaturally inflated, making the products less desirable and reducing the real customer base.
-This brings us onto problem 2.
+This brings us to problem 2.

 2. MLMs depend on friends and family purchasing the products.